 Utilize technology to keep everyone organized

-A great way for you and your ex-spouse to communicate effectively and efficiently is to work together on creating a calendar to organize your and your children’s days during the school year.
-The great thing about technology is that it really does leave you without any excuse as to why an event was missed or a change was not communicated.
+An excellent way for you and your ex-spouse to communicate effectively and efficiently is to work together on creating a calendar to organize your and your children's days during the school year.
+The great thing about technology is that it does leave you without any excuse as to why an event was missed, or a change was not communicated.

-There are various online platforms where both you and your ex-spouse can add to change events on a calendar.
-You don’t need to have access to one another’s email accounts, but you can have the same privileges when it comes to your shared calendar.
-Your attorney may suggest a specific co-parenting website to utilize a calendar on or you may choose one from your email provider.
-Either way, make sure that both you and your ex-spouse are aware of how to use the technology and what works best for your family as well as organization.
+There are various online platforms where you and your ex-spouse can add to change events on a calendar.
+You don't need to have access to one another's email accounts, but you can have the same privileges when it comes to your shared calendar.
+Your attorney may suggest a specific co-parenting website to utilize a calendar on, or you may choose one from your email provider.
+Either way, make sure that both you and your ex-spouse are aware of how to use the technology and what works best for your family and organization.

-Nothing can get more frustrating for a divorced parent than to pick up your child with activities planned only to find out that he or she has a big assignment due at school on Monday.
+Nothing can get more frustrating for a divorced parent than to pick up your child with activities planned only to find out that they have a big assignment due at school on Monday.

-Worse yet- it’s possible that the assignment was sent out weeks ago but your ex-spouse and child hadn’t done anything yet to complete it until the last minute.
-That’s not playing fair and not doing your child any favors, either.
-Ultimately he or she will be the one to suffer from an assignment either not completed or done in a hurry.
+Worse yet- it's possible that the assignment was sent out weeks ago, but your ex-spouse and child hadn't done anything yet to complete it until the last minute.
+That's not playing fair and not doing your child any favors, either.
+Ultimately they will be the ones to suffer from an assignment either not completed or done in a hurry.

 Use an Online Calendar

-With this in mind, use your online calendar to keep track of projects, assignments and other school-related responsibilities.
-This will allow both you and your ex-spouse to plan ahead as much as possible when it comes to your schedules are concerned.
-Other items that can be included in your calendar are practices, club meetings, and doctor’s appointments.
+With this in mind, use your online calendar to keep track of projects, assignments, and other school-related responsibilities.
+This will allow both you and your ex-spouse to plan as much as possible when your schedules are concerned.
+Other items that can be included in your calendar are practices, club meetings, and doctor's appointments.

 There can be a point where you all inundate each other with information, thus making the calendar more of a curse than a blessing.
-Speak to your ex-spouse at the beginning of the school year about what is and what is not appropriate to share on the calendar.
-Now, as long as we’re on the subject of “speaking” ….
+Speak to your ex-spouse at the beginning of the school year about what is not appropriate to share on the calendar.
+Now, as long as we're on the subject of "speaking"….

 Speak to and Communicate with your Ex-spouse

-Take the necessary steps to always be willing to speak to and communicate with your ex-spouse.
-It could be that you and your ex-spouse have no problem speaking to one another and never did.
-Your divorce was about other issues beyond just the marital relationship itself.
-Or, you both could have spent the entirety of your divorce speaking through your attorneys- not even addressing the other’s presence at mediation or in court.
+Take the necessary steps to be willing to speak to and communicate with your ex-spouse.
+It could be that you and your ex-spouse have no problem talking to one another and never did.
+Your Divorce was about other issues beyond just the marital relationship itself.
+Or, you both could have spent the entirety of your Divorce speaking through your attorneys- not even addressing the other's presence at mediation or in court.

-It is easy to be petty and to choose to ignore your ex-spouse if he or she asks when a soccer game is this weekend or when the parent-teacher conference is scheduled for.
-You could even brush off their missing an event due to your own busy schedule or something like that.
+It is easy to be petty and to choose to ignore your ex-spouse if they ask when a soccer game is this weekend or when the parent-teacher conference is scheduled for.
+You could even brush off their missing an event due to your busy schedule or something like that.

-However, it is your child that will suffer from their not being able to share an exciting accomplishment or event with both of their parents.
-He or she may no longer be your spouse, but that he or she is the other parent to your child will never change.
+However, your child will suffer from not sharing an exciting accomplishment or event with both of their parents.
+They may no longer be your spouse, but that they are the other parent to your child will never change.

-Choose to always take the high road and make him or her aware of any schedule changes, conflicts or other minutiae.
-It’s possible that your attitude will brush off on him or her and create a great co-parenting environment for you both.
+Choose always to take the high road and make them aware of any schedule changes, conflicts, or other minutiae.
+Your attitude may brush off on them and create a tremendous co-parenting environment for you both.

-Finally, put your child’s health and well being at the top of your list.
-If your child needs to stay home from school for any reason let your child’s school and your ex-spouse know immediately.
-Even if you know that your child is staying home and the school knows as well, it’s unlikely that your ex-spouse will know the details unless you share those with him or her.
+Finally, put your child's health and well-being at the top of your list.
+If your child needs to stay home from school for any reason, let your child's school and your ex-spouse know immediately.
+Even if you know that your child is staying home and the school knows as well, it's unlikely that your ex-spouse will know the details unless you share those with them.

-I’ve come to learn that schools send out emails to parents if their child is not present when attendance is taken throughout the day.
-If your child is home sick with you then it will be no shock to receive an email from the school alerting you to the fact that your child was not at school that day.
+I've learned that schools send out emails to parents if their child is absent and attendance is taken throughout the day.
+If your child is home sick with you, then it will be no shock to receive an email from the school alerting you to the fact that your child was not at school that day.

-However, if you don’t tell your ex-spouse ahead of time about the absence can you imagine their reaction when he or she reads that email?
-If you can avoid surprises then the chances of being able to effectively co-parent during the school year increase dramatically.
+However, if you don't tell your ex-spouse ahead of time about the absence, can you imagine their reaction when they read that email?
+If you can avoid surprises, then the chances of co-parenting during the school year increase dramatically effectively.

 Questions about handling the school year as a divorced parent?
 Contact the Law Office of Bryan Fagan, PLLC

-A free of charge consultation with one of our licensed family law attorneys is only a phone call away.
-We can discuss the services we provide to clients and will answer your questions in a comfortable, pressure-free environment.
+A free-of-charge consultation with one of our licensed family law attorneys is only a phone call away.
+We can discuss the services we provide to clients and answer your questions in a comfortable, pressure-free environment.